markgbeckett/jupiter_ace/3d_monster_maze/README.md

 To switch between the two, edit the word PLAYMAZE, and replace the word DRAWVIEW (machine code) with DRAWVIEWF (FORTH version), or vice versa.

-## Preview
+## Playing the Game

-The current version is  a technology preview.
-It is a candidate, complete game but needs a little tuning to get timing right.
-To play the game,
+To play the game in an emulator:

 1. Open "3d_monster_maze.TAP" in your preferred emulator.
 2. Enter `LOAD 3DMM` (case of filename is important).
 3. Type `3DMM` (case does not matter).

+To play the game on a Jupiter Ace (with 16KB RAM pack) or a Minstrel 4th:

+1. Connect the audio output from your PC to the Ear socket on your Ace/ Minstrel 4th using a suitable audio lead.

+2. Open "3d_monster_maze.WAV" in your preferred media player.

+3. Enter `LOAD 3DMM` (case of filename is important) on you Ace/ Minstrel 4th.

+3. Start audio playback on the PC (with volume set to loud).
+The game takes around 90 seconds to load and success is confirmed with an OK prompt.

+4. Type `3DMM` (case does not matter).

+Loading games into a real Ace/ Minstrel 4th may require a little trial and error to get the volume correct.

+Instructions are included in the game.
+The aim of the game is to find the exit from the maze before Rex catches you.
 You can move around the maze using `5` to turn left, `6` to move forward, and `8` to turn right.

 ## To-do List